Orangetheory Fitness has not only changed my body, it has changed my ‘meh’ attitude toward fitness.

 This works for me.
 It’s challenging, but doable.

 Some other positives include: The music.
-It’s never the same and I find myself singing along (to the horror of anyone within earshot I’m sure).
+It’s never the same and I find myself singing along (to the horror of anyone within earshot).
 I adore the coaches.
 And it’s outside my home and a chance during my day to be social.
 I really enjoy the community.
-I tend to go at on the same day/time every week if I can.
-I’ve gotten to know other members and they really complete the experience.
+I tend to go the same day/time every week if I can.
+I’ve gotten to know other members and they complete the experience.
 There’s no competition (outside of the one against ourselves to push harder).
-There’s a really positive energy I haven’t experienced anywhere else.
+There’s a positive energy I haven’t experienced anywhere else.

-I guess the (firm) bottom line is just find your people and your thing—the thing that makes you feel good and strong and capable.
+I guess the (firm) bottom line is just find your people and your thing—the thing that makes you feel good and strong.
 And then just commit to doing it consistently.

 If you enjoy swimming, dive in!
 If you like yoga, sign up for classes with some friends.
 Maybe Pilates motivates you?
 Find an instructor you like, and go for it!
 If you have more focus than I do, work out at home.
 Or just get outside and rock your walk.